 Since tableBASE operates in-memory, it offers table organization options optimized for in-memory use.
 Tables can be organized in any of four ways:

 There is no particular sequence to the table.
 New rows are inserted at the end of the table.
 In releases prior to Version 6, deletions caused the last row to be moved into the empty space.
-In Version 6, there is no such movement into the empty space, simply assume that the entries are in random order.
+Starting with Version 6, there is no such movement into the empty space, and we simply assume that the entries are in random order.

 Rows are stored in a random-like table where the sequence is controlled by the application program.
 The location of insertion of a new row is controlled by the COUNT field.
 If inserting a row using a key, the insertion is at the end of the table.